 While some sellers refer to Dominique as a she (perhaps confusing the name with French jewelry designer Dominique Aurientis), jewelry with this mark was produced for several decades by the late Dominic DeTora in his Rhode Island workshop.

-Referred to by his fans as "Dom," DeTora worked for a company that produced jewelry bearing the names Weiss and Eisenberg during the 1950s and he employed the same "vintage" techniques to manufacture his own quality jewelry line.
-He is known for large rhinestone collar and bib necklaces, which are quite popular with collectors.
+Known as "Dom" to his fans, DeTora worked for a company that produced jewelry bearing the names Weiss and Eisenberg during the 1950s, and he employed the same "vintage" techniques to manufacture his own quality jewelry line.
+He is known for his large rhinestone collar and bib necklaces, which are quite popular with collectors.

 07 of 25

 This company began in New York City as The Fashioncraft Jewelry Co. and was renamed Robert Originals Inc. in the early 1960s.
 Early jewelry was marked Fashioncraft Robert.
-Later pieces were marked Original by Robert (see below).
+Later pieces were marked Original by Robert.

 08 of 25